Doctors can't help everyone during rapid Omicron spread - NZMA

 Harwood said people who were vulnerable, or who did want to be a bother, were the biggest worry under the new plan.

-"We had seen people dying at home and we didn't want that to happen at all to anybody in our community, so that's been our job to make sure people don't fall through the gaps and it does take more resource," she said.
+"We had seen people dying at home and we didn't want that to happen at all to anybody in our community, so that's been our job to make sure people don't fall through the gaps and it does take more resource."

 New Zealand will enter the third phase when there are thousands of new infections every day.